aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Gets the outline level (zero-based) of the row.

+**Remarks**

 If the row is not grouped, returns zero.

 **Parameters:**
 | Parameter | Type | Description |